Haiyang-W/DSVT/docs/INSTALL.md

 ```shell
 python setup.py develop
 ```
 d.
-We recommend the users to check the version of numba if you turn on the USE_SHARED_MEMORY in gt_sampling.
+We recommend the users to check the version of numba.
 We find using numba==0.48.0 can significantly save memory.